mcneel/developer.rhino3d.com/content/en/guides/eto/tree-grid-view/_index.md

 ## DataStore and Bindings

-Tree Grid View data stores differ to the GridView as they require a more rigid (tree) structure.
+Tree Grid View data stores differ from the GridView as they require a more rigid (tree) structure.

 {{< row >}}
 {{< column >}}